schoolofcities/downtown-recovery/docs/text_pages/pattern_README.md

 #### Recovery Patterns

 This chart displays a rolling weekly average of the selected metric.
 The mobile device count for a given week during the pandemic is divided by the mobile device count for the corresponding week pre-pandemic.
 Safegraph reports weekly data every Monday.
 Each reporting date is converted to the [ISO week number](https://en.wikipedia.org/wiki/ISO_week_date) that it belongs to.
 Weeks are considered to correspond with one another if their ISO week number matches.

-#### Select cities
-Select which cities to include in the plot.
-They are sorted by total population and a random selection of the top 20 largest cities are chosen by default.

 #### Select Metric
 Recovery Quotient (RQ) Downtown: divides the sum of downtown area's device counts of the week by the corresponding week in 2019